slogmaverick/StataTuba/README.md

 Service - Future

 This one is important
-1 - All Measures are calculated using the Adjust Prices, which are reflected in OHLC.
+- All Measures are calculated using the Adjust Prices, which are reflected in OHLC.
 Any back testing, which involves spending money will use OrigOpen and OrigClose to accurately reflect the historical price paid.

-Vars.cs - Should contain only global static vars.
-If a var is only used in one namespace, DON'T put it here.